HIST 104. Historical Foundations of the Modern World to 1450 (4E)

 Analysis of France in the 18th century with an emphasis on the historical processes leading to revolution, followed by an investigation of the classic and more recent interpretations of the Revolution itself and its consequences for French, European, and world history.

-Topics in U.S. history to be determined by the interest of students and instructors.
+Topics in U.S. or Latin American history to be determined by the interest of students and instructors.
 May be repeated for credit if the topic is not repetitive.

 HIST 393.
 Topics in European History (4E)